 You can check your eligibility on the IRS’s website or ask your tax expert.

-Best Tax Return Software in 2023
+Best Tax Return Software In 2023

-Of course, we’d be remiss not to mention tax and accounting giant H&R Block.
+Of course, we’d be remiss, not to mention tax and accounting giant H&R Block.
 Since 1955, this company has been helping you file your taxes, keep track of expenses and deductions throughout the year, and even manage your money better.

 TaxSlayer is beloved for its easy-to-use interface and uber-affordable prices.
-It’s similar to TurboTax in many ways, but two things really set it apart.
+It’s similar to TurboTax in many ways, but two things set it apart.

 With TaxSlayer, you can reach a tax expert even on their free plan.
 You might see a longer wait, but there will always be someone to help you.
 Their upgraded plans give you access to quicker support and more in-depth walkthroughs.